 The CPP accrued is:

-June: P P is added to C P P2
+June: pensionable pay is added to C P P2

-July: P P (which has been reduced by two days) plus two days of A P P are added to C P P2
+July: pensionable pay (which has been reduced by two days) plus two days of A P P are added to C P P2

 The A P P figure is calculated by reference to the pensionable pay the member received in that employment in the three complete months’ preceding the relevant event.
 The relevant event in this example is the date the member moved to reduced or nil pay due to sickness.
 Even though the deduction from pay for the two days of sickness absence did not occur until July, A P P is calculated on the pensionable pay paid in the period March, April and May.
 The calculation of A P P is not affected by the date the employer notifies payroll about the absence, and whether the deduction is made in the June or July payroll.
 In either case, the calculation of the A P P figure to be added to C P P2 is the same.
 It is based on the pensionable pay the member received in respect of that employment in March, April and May.